-This time of the year Lake of the Woods is one of the only spots in Minnesota that you can target gamefish and multi-species into march.
+This time of the year Lake of the Woods is one of the only spots in Minnesota that you can target northern pike into march.

 When targeting these monster northern pike set lines is often your best way to do it.
 In order to cover water, we have a decent-sized group of guys together allowing us to get a nice spread of tip-ups out.